Understanding Carbon Credits

 Cost per metric ton of CO2e (2019 data):

 • Compliance RECs: prices vary across regulatory jurisdictions due to differing and changing program rules.
 For example, the emission reduction cost of retiring New England region (MA, CT, NH, & RI) RPS compliance RECs is estimated at roughly US$55 to $110 per metric ton of CO2.
 Costs are in a similar range from retiring compliance RECs from the U.S. mid-Atlantic region (PA, NJ, MD) under the PJM ISO.[2]
 Note, that some compliance REC markets are oversupplied due to weak RPS quotas as set by the government.
-Retiring a type of REC that is oversupplied is not a legitimate claim for reducing emissions.
-Like with allowances, you can identify if a type of REC is oversupplied if its price is far below a regulatory alternative compliance penalty (ACP) value (i.e., a shortage can be identified when RECs are trading near or at ACP value).
+Retiring a type of REC that is oversupplied is not a legitimate claim for avoiding emissions.
+Like with allowances, you can identify if a type of REC is oversupplied if its price is far below a regulatory alternative compliance penalty (ACP) value (i.e., a shortage can be identified when RECs are trading near or at the ACP value).
+Some RECs that come from solar generation are specifically designated with their own RPS quotas and can in some states trade at significantly higher prices.

 Environmental Integrity